ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 !!! tip
     Testing by the ARCHER2 CSE team has shown that most software are most energy efficient when 2.0 GHz is selected as the CPU frequency.

-!!! tip
-    When the highest frequency (2.25 GHz) is selected this also enables frequency turbo boost.
-Experiments on ARCHER2 have shown that under typical use, with all 128 cores heavily loaded, the processors turbo boost up to around 2.8 GHz when the frequency is set to 2.25 GHz.

 !!! important